malthe/ugandasms/docs/architecture.rst

 Signals
 ~~~~~~~

-The following signals provide hooks into the incoming message flow
+The following signals provide hooks into the mesage routing flow:
-(the ``sender`` of each of the signals is a message instance):

 .. function:: router.transports.pre_parse(sender=None, **kwargs)

    Called *before* an incoming message is parsed.

-   The ``sender`` of this signal is always of the generic incoming
+   The ``sender`` of this signal is an :class:`router.models.Incoming`
-   message type ``Incoming``.
+   instance.

    Changing the value of the ``text`` attribute in this step will
    directly control the parser input before next step.

 .. function:: router.transports.post_parse(sender=None, error=None, **kwargs)

-   Called *after* an incoming message matched a parser.
-In this step
+   Called for each form an incoming text message is parsed into.
+In
-   the message instance has been initialized with the class that was
-   given by the parser.

-   In case a :class:`router.parser.FormatError` was raised during parsing, the
+   case the parser raised a :class:`router.parser.FormatError`
-   ``error`` argument will hold the exception instance.
-Access the
+   exception, the ``error`` argument will hold the exception object.
-   help text through its ``text`` attribute.

 .. function:: router.transports.pre_handle(sender=None, result=None, **kwargs)

-   Called immediately *before* a message is handled (but after it's
+   Called immediately *before* a form is handled (but after it's been
-   been saved).
+   saved).

    This signal sends an additional ``result`` argument which is the
    return value of the parser function, or an empty dictionary if the
    function had no return value.

    Note that any changes made to the result dictionary must conform to
-   the specific message handler signature.
+   the specific form handler signature.

 .. function:: router.transports.post_handle(sender=None, error=None, **kwargs)

-   Called immediately *after* a message was handled.
-If an exception
+   Called immediately *after* a form was handled.
+If an exception was
-   was raised, it will be passed as ``error`` (and re-raised
+   raised, it will be passed as ``error`` (and re-raised immediately
-   immediately after this signal).
+   after this signal).